TodePond/TodePondDotCom/sky/i-went-to-a-meetup/readme.md

 Loads and loads and loads of people joined in, like Bogdan and George and many more in the venue, and many more around the world.
 It was a convergence of different people!
 Some of us shared a physical space.
 Some of us shared a jam.
 We all shared an experience!

 At that moment in time, that was the most people I had ever seen in one jam.
-Fortunately, we now knew how to handle that many people, thanks to all the learning.
-Nudel felt fast and the jam felt chaotic without going off the rails.
+Fortunately, we knew how to handle that many people, thanks to all the learning.
+Nudel felt fast and the jam felt chaotic but not too much.

 <br>